Higher-twist mechanism and inclusive gluon production in pion-proton collisions

 The production of the hadronic gluon in the large transverse momentum is available at the high energy, especially at the Large Hadron Collider.
-Hadronic gluon as final are a product of the hard-scattering processes, before hadronization.
-In the final state this hadronic gluon is fragmented to hadron.
-The main dynamical properties of the gluon is close to the parent parton, which carried one of the part four momentum of parent parton.
+Finally, hadronic gluon is a product of the hard-scattering processes, before hadronization.
+In the final state, this hadronic gluon is fragmented to hadron.
+The main dynamical properties of the gluon, which carried one part of the four momentum, are close to the parent parton.
 In order to understand the parton kinematics one should consider the gluon production process~\cite{Owens}.
 The higher-twist cross-section for $\pi p \to g X$ process has the form: